mrsilver76/listporter/README.md

 >The program will only report the number of playlists that meet these criteria, not the total number of playlists on your Plex server.
 If a playlist doesn’t appear or isn’t deleted/modified as expected, it likely does not meet one or more of these conditions.

 ## ❓ Common questions

+### I'm struggling to understand how to run or configure ListPorter.
+What should I do?

+ListPorter is a command-line tool, so some familiarity with using a terminal or command prompt is expected.
+If you’re new to this, you can ask tools like [ChatGPT](https://chat.openai.com/), [Gemini](https://gemini.google.com/), [Claude](https://claude.ai/) or [Copilot](https://copilot.microsoft.com/) to walk you through the process in simple terms.
+You’ll need your Plex token and the numeric ID of your music library.
+These can be found via your Plex Web interface

+Here’s a good starting prompt you can use (adjust as needed):

+>_I'm using [Windows/macOS/Linux] and I want to use ListPorter to import my M3U playlists into Plex.
+Here's the link to the project: https://github.com/mrsilver76/listporter.
+Please guide me step-by-step as if I'm new to the command line.
+Don't ask for my Plex token._

+Bear in mind that AI tools aren’t infallible - they can confidently give incorrect or misleading advice.
+Always think critically, double-check commands and be cautious when following their suggestions.

+>[!CAUTION]
+>If you're sharing content with AI tools, make sure you remove or redact your Plex token, IP addresses or any other sensitive information.

 ### Where are the logs stored?
 What do they show?